LDAWG-a11y/a11yWebApp/src/guides/using-office-365-accessibility-assistant.md

   * Sub-headings = Heading 2
   * Sub-sub-headings = Heading 3 etc.

-#### Lists
+### Lists

-• Use the inbuilt document list controls within Microsoft Word to add ordered lists (numbers) and unordered lists (bullet points)
+* Use the inbuilt document list controls within Microsoft Word to add ordered lists (numbers) and unordered lists (bullet points)
-• AT users can understand lists created as lists because of the way content is organised
+* AT users can understand lists created as lists because of the way content is organised
-• Lists will communicate helpful information such as:
+* Lists will communicate helpful information such as:

- **How many items the list has**
+  * How many items the list has
- Where the list starts and where the list finishes
+  * Where the list starts and where the list finishes
-\*\* Which list item the user is on
+  * Which list item the user is on

-#### Hyperlinks
+### Hyperlinks

-• The destination of links should be communicated accurately and clearly
+* The destination of links should be communicated accurately and clearly
-• Use URL shortening services such as [Bitly (external website)](https://bitly.com/pages/landing/bringing-us-all-a-bit-closer) or [TinyURL (external website)](https://tinyurl.com/app) if the document is to be printed, if not, make sure the link text is meaningful (link shorteners can be viewed as a security risk as the destination cannot be seen unless the link has been clicked!)
+* Use URL shortening services such as [Bitly (external website)](https://bitly.com/pages/landing/bringing-us-all-a-bit-closer) or [TinyURL (external website)](https://tinyurl.com/app) if the document is to be printed, if not, make sure the link text is meaningful (link shorteners can be viewed as a security risk as the destination cannot be seen unless the link has been clicked!)
-• Screen readers will generally provide a list of links so make sure the link text is meaningful
+* Screen readers will generally provide a list of links so make sure the link text is meaningful
-• Do not use “click here” or “More information” for all the link text because it will not be possible to distinguish the links from each other
+* Do not use “click here” or “More information” for all the link text because it will not be possible to distinguish the links from each other

-#### Alternative text for images (alt text)
+### Alternative text for images (alt text)

 • Alt text is used to convey the content of the image to those who can’t see it
 • Screen readers will declare the image, then read the alt text